CarVac/3dPrintingGuide/Extrusion/Nozzles.md

 However, this has much lower thermal conductivity than brass, to a degree that significantly impacts printing.
 Even for non-abrasive filaments, hardened steel nozzles may need the hotend temperature set as much as 10-15 degrees C higher than for brass nozzles.

-It's wear-resistante, but not impervious to wear, so many people don't like solid steel nozzles.
+It's wear-resistant, but not impervious to wear, so many people don't like solid steel nozzles.

 #### Tungsten Carbide